Easy Peasy You

 Maskne: With these 10 tips you can avoid pimples through the mouth-nose mask

-First of all: pimples or not, the masks make sense, because that's how we protect all our fellow human beings from Corona.
-Even if the mask is currently causing skin problems or just annoys you, it is important for all of us.
-We shouldn't forget that.
+First of all: pimples or not, masks sometimes make sense because they protect us and those around us from corona or other diseases.
+Even if the mask is currently causing skin problems or simply annoys you, it is important for all of us.
+We should not forget that.

 What is Maskne?

-Perhaps you have already noticed that your skin tends to have skin problems when you wear the mask and that unfortunately a few pimples often appear - the so-called maskne.
-The technical term is perioral dermatitis, also known as stewardess disease or mouth rose.
+You may have already noticed that your skin is prone to skin problems just because you are wearing a mask and that unfortunately a few spots often appear - the so-called maskne.
+The technical term is perioral dermatitis, also known as stewardess disease or perioral dermatitis.
 Especially on the chin, around the nose and on the cheeks.
-Maybe you already have problems in these places anyway.
-The mask particularly irritates sensitive skin, rosacea and skin that is prone to inflammation and impurities.
+Maybe you already have problems in these areas anyway.
+Sensitive skin, rosacea and skin that is prone to inflammation and blemishes are particularly irritated by the mask.
+This can then lead to maskne more quickly.

 Causes of Maskne

-The humid environment is not ideal, especially for sensitive skin.
-Finally, a kind of closed space is created under the mask, where bacteria and fungi can multiply well.
-Also a wonderful climate for acne Propionibacterium.
-In such an environment, it feels particularly comfortable and can reproduce well.
-Of course that's not good for you.
-Unfortunately, the skin also becomes greasy when it is under such a mask.
-This is also not an advantage if you are already prone to breakouts.
+The moist environment is not ideal, especially for sensitive skin.
+After all, a kind of enclosed space is created under the mask, where bacteria and fungi can easily multiply.
+This is also a wonderful climate for acne propionibacterium.
+It feels particularly comfortable in such an environment and can easily multiply.
+This is of course not good for you.
+Unfortunately, the skin also becomes particularly oily when it is under such a mask.
+This is also not beneficial if you are already prone to blemishes.
+And as if that wasn't enough: your skin heats up under the mask and your skin sweats to cool down.
+This is a problem especially for people with rosacea.
+Because the heat under the mask causes the blood vessels in the skin to dilate and the skin to redden.
+This then fuels inflammatory processes.
+You see: no matter what skin type or problem, the masks are not particularly pleasant for anyone.

 How can you soothe the skin, prevent inflammation and reduce redness or pimples and pustules?

-- Change your mask regularly, at least once a day, more often.
-Because this way there is no breeding ground for fungi and bacteria that damage your skin.
+Change your mask regularly, at least once a day, preferably more often.
+This way you won't create a breeding ground for fungi and bacteria that can lead to maskne.

-- Only wear your face mask as much as necessary (but always when other people are around).
+Wear your face mask only as much as necessary (but definitely whenever other people are around).

-- Clean your skin in the morning with lukewarm water only.
-If necessary, you can use a mild detergent .
-Your skin is now very sensitive and you should not clean it too often or irritate it too much.
-In the evening you should definitely clean your face with a mild cleanser to remove the dirt.
+In the morning, clean your skin only with lukewarm water.
+If necessary, you can use a mild cleanser .
+Your skin is very sensitive now and you should not clean it too often or irritate it too much.
+In the evening, you should definitely clean your face with a mild cleanser to remove sweat and dirt.

 ← Older Post Newer Post →